2020 Jeep Gladiator debuts: Not just a Wrangler pickup truck

 MORE: 2018 Jeep Wrangler first drive review: expectations defied

 Jeep got to that extra length by adding 19.4 inches of steel to extend the 2020 Gladiator's wheelbase.
-Nearly a foot of frame was grafted on behind its rear wheels to accommodate its five-foot steel bed.
+Nearly a foot of frame was grafted on behind its rear wheels to accommodate its 5-foot steel bed.
 No single-cab version of the Gladiator will be available.
-That length isn't good for the Gladiator's breakover angle (20.3 degrees for the Gladiator Rubicon compared to 22.6 degrees for the Wrangler Rubicon) or its departure angle (26 degrees for the Gladiator Rubicon versus 37 degrees for the Wrangler Rubicon), but that's the tradeoff for more utility.
+That length isn't good for the Gladiator's breakover angle (20.3 degrees for the Gladiator Rubicon compared to 22.6 degrees for the Wrangler Rubicon) or its departure angle (26 degrees for the Gladiator Rubicon versus 37 degrees for the Wrangler Rubicon), but that's the trade-off for more utility.

 The Gladiator's bed will be available with a factory-applied bedliner, cargo partitions, a power outlet, and a tonneau cover—all for an extra cost, of course.